google/deepvariant/docs/deepvariant-tpu-training-case-study.md

-# (BETA) Advanced Case Study: Train a customized SNP and small indel variant caller for BGISEQ-500 data.
+# Advanced Case Study: Train a customized SNP and small indel variant caller for BGISEQ-500 data.

 DeepVariant is an analysis pipeline that uses a deep neural network to call genetic variants from next-generation DNA sequencing (NGS) data.
 While